 We're talking about a collection of board games that'll certainly keep you from not getting bored, but the offer is now lighter by one -Pandemic.

 As you're probably well aware by now, Coronavirus has grown into a huge concern and we wholeheartedly feel for any regions stricken by the deadly virus.

 Now, we understand that various PR agencies are doing their best to erase any negative associations with brands by removing products that will invoke such thoughts with consumers.
 That is a significant part of the job after all.

 That said, it's still a bit frustrating that games are being pulled on that account because it does little other than protect the brand alone.
 We'd rather see major companies do something more substantial to help these regions, but we do concede that this may be a bit too idealistic to expect these days.

-Of course, these are still free games and there's not much room to complain, but we've been positively surprised by the gaming industry in the case of Australia's fires, so we fail to see how or why a deadly virus warrants a completely different, sort of stomp-it-out approach.
+Of course, these are still free games and there's not much room to complain, but we've been by the in the case of Australia's fires, so we fail to see how or why a deadly virus warrants a completely different, sort of stomp-it-out approach.
 No pun intended.